 The Mosaics of Madaba

-“Tree of life” has been part of many other religions and traditions, including Assyrians and Egyptians. .
-The classic design represents the power of nature that makes people live in the harsh deserts.
+The classic “Tree of Life” design represents the power of nature that makes people live in the harsh deserts.
 Some even say that it signifies the importance of one’s routes and fruits obtained after good deeds.
 Other than this ancient symbol, artisans here create a replica of different older designs from natural stone pieces and meticulously place those tiny pieces in the tradition handed down from generations.
-We also learnt that there is a school run by Jordan’s kingdom where they teach Jordan local’s this magical art of making Mosaics.
 You can get vases, tabletops, ledge tops, plates, dining cutlery sets, simple rectangular mosaics framed with wooden frames and so on.
 If you buy, you need not carry the items throughout your trip as they do ship overseas at an extra cost.

 There is no second thought about the skills and craftsmanship of people here.
 We clearly told the store manager at the beginning itself that we were there to see and we could not afford to buy anything.
 Still, he was kind enough to take us around and showed us artisans cutting stones into tiny pieces and arranging each piece to create a work of art.